 There was a collective gasp of pain and hurt pride from Northland cheerleaders when economist Shamubeel Eaqub said Whangārei was in danger of becoming a zombie town.

-That was back in September 2014, when Eaqub used the analogy that on an international ranking Auckland, Wellington and Canterbury were comparable to France, Finland and Saudi Arabia, and Northland to Timor-Leste.
+It was back in September 2014 when Eaqub used the analogy that on an international ranking Auckland, Wellington and Canterbury were comparable to France, Finland and Saudi Arabia, and Northland to Timor-Leste.

-Then a principal economist with the New Zealand Institute of Economic Research's (NZIER), Eaqub said his harsh comments were meant as a wake-up call based on Northland's — and to be fair, a couple of other regions — ''catastrophic economical decline'' and small population nearing ''tipping point''.
+Then a principal economist with the New Zealand Institute of Economic Research's (NZIER), Eaqub said his harsh comments were meant as a wake-up call based on Northland's — and to be fair, a couple of other regions' — ''catastrophic economical decline'' and the small population nearing ''tipping point''.

 Without change, Northland would become impoverished and irreparably divided from other thriving centres, Eaqub said.
 Just down the road Auckland was growing in all ways, which could provide huge opportunities for Northland, he said; not least helping to provide infrastructure to ply back into the super-city.

-Northland needed more central government help to get out of the doldrums, and based a large part of the solution on better transport and freight networks, they said.
+Northland needed more central government help to get out of the doldrums, they said - and based a large part of the solution on better transport and freight networks.